barry-ran/QtScrcpy/README.md

 [中文介绍](README_zh.md)

 QtScrcpy connects to Android devices via USB (or via TCP/IP) for display and control.
-It does NOT require the root privileges.
+It does NOT require root privileges.

-It supports three major platforms: GNU/Linux, Windows and MacOS.
+It supports three major platforms: GNU/Linux, Windows and macOS.

 It focuses on: